ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

-This kebab case converter transforms any text into kebab-case, the lowercase, hyphen-separated style often used in CSS class names, HTML attributes, URL slugs and configuration keys.
-You can paste text in almost any format, including plain phrases, snake_case, camelCase or PascalCase, and the tool will produce a clean kebab-case output such as "my-variable-name" or "css-class-name".
+This kebab case converter is a kebab case converter online that transforms any text into kebab-case, the lowercase, hyphen-separated style often used in CSS class names, HTML attributes, URL slugs and configuration keys.
+You can paste text in almost any format, including plain phrases, snake_case, camelCase or PascalCase, and the tool will convert text to kebab case online into a clean output such as "my-variable-name" or "css-class-name".

-The problem it solves is consistent, predictable naming.
+The problem it solves is consistent, predictable naming across code and content.
 When you work across multiple tools, frameworks and teams, inconsistent naming styles lead to confusion and bugs.
-Manually converting text to kebab-case is error prone, especially when dealing with mixed case, underscores, spaces, punctuation and non-ASCII characters.
+Manually converting from camel case to kebab case, snake case to kebab case, or Pascal case to kebab case is error prone, especially when dealing with mixed case, underscores, spaces, punctuation and non-ASCII characters.
 This tool automates those decisions, applies a precise sequence of transformations and shows which rules were applied.

 The interface is built for both developers and non-technical users.
+Front-end developers can treat it as a kebab case generator for CSS class names and HTML ids, while content and SEO teams can use it as a kebab case slug generator for URLs.
 The main converter panel shows input and output side by side, a settings panel lets you customize delimiters and behavior, a history panel records past conversions and a dedicated AI enhancer can refine raw titles into SEO-friendly, concise kebab-case slugs.

 Kebab-case is a naming style where all letters are lowercase and words are separated by hyphens or another delimiter.
 For example, "My Cool Project" becomes "my-cool-project".
 In many systems, kebab-case is easier to read than concatenated words and more URL-friendly than names with spaces or underscores.
 In CSS, class and id names are often written in kebab-case; in URLs, hyphen-separated slugs are common for improving readability and search engine clarity.